 PSAB issued section PS 3280 Asset Retirement Obligations which replaces the existing Section PS 3270 Solid Waste Landfill Closure and Post-Closure Liability.
 The section provides guidance for recognition and measurement of asset retirement obligations, including obligations that may not have previously been reported.
 The section requires entities to review existing agreements to identify retirement activities associated with their controlled tangible capital assets, and those that are no longer in productive use that should be reported.
 Early adoption is permitted.
-The standard is effective for the Corporation's December 31, 2023 financial statements and management does not anticipate a significant impact as a result of adoption.
+The standard is effective for the Corporation's December 31, 2023 financial statements and management does not anticipate a significant impact as a result of adoption although a comprehensive assessment has not been undertaken yet.